opentoonz/opentoonz_docs/source/creating_movements.rst

 .. tip:: **To reorder nodes in the stage schematic:**

-    Click the Reorder Nodes button ( |Toonz71_277| ) in the bottom bar of the stage window.
+    Click the Reorder Nodes button (|reorder_nodes|) in the bottom bar of the stage window.